-This edition contains all laws and by-laws approved by Congress through June 19th, 2005.
+This edition contains all laws and by-laws approved by Congress through July 6th, 2007 and the bylaws in effect on the 1st April 2008.
 There may be additional by-laws and interpretations after this date as well as amendments to the by-laws which may affect this edition.
 Please check the FITA website (www.archery.org) for a listing of all new by-laws, by-law amendments and interpretations which may be in force.
 This version supersedes all previous versions.